pnp/PnP-Sites-Core/Core/Documentation.md

 Gets or sets whether folder is enabled.
 Defaults to true.
 #### ContentTypeBindings
 Gets or sets the content types to associate to the list
+#### UserCustomActions
+Gets or sets the User Custom Actions to associate to the list
 #### Views
-Gets or sets the content types to associate to the list
+Gets or sets the Views to associate to the list
 #### FieldDefaults
 Defines a list of default values for the Fields of the List Instance
 #### Security